rnanosaur/rnanosaur.github.io/_posts/2021-11-30-connect-to-real.md

 In this Live Class:

-In this Live Class, we will connect to the real NanoSaur robot using the ROS Development Studio.
+We will connect to the real NanoSaur robot using the ROS Development Studio.
 We will show you how to easily connect to ANY real robot from a rosject in just a few steps and we will create a simple ROS2 program to control the real NanoSaur robot.
 You will learn:

 * Connect to the real robot using the ROS Development Studio
 * Create a simple ROS2 program to control the real NanoSaur robot